hleclerc/Soja/README.md

 * Views are changed **by rounds** (in a lazy fashion).
 It means for example that
   * **views are updated only once** if it's not necessary to update them several times.
   * you dont have to write things like "make_silent_modification()" because you want to change several models that may cause several updates of the same view (would be a real headache for real applications)
-  * you can make **atomic model changes** (if e.g. you don't want an update until all your data are changed)
+  * you can easilly make **atomic model changes** (if e.g. you don't want an update until all your data are changed)
 * prototypes of basic javascript or dom objects are unmodified (meaning that you can associate Soja with any kind of other javascript library)

 # Starting guide

-Soja is written in the great [coffee-script](http://jashkenas.github.com/coffee-script/ "coffee-script") language, so you need to install the coffeescript compiler.
+Soja is written in the great [coffeescript](http://jashkenas.github.com/coffee-script/ "coffee-script") language, so you need... to install the coffeescript compiler.
 To ease the compilation, you will also need working make and python installations.

 After that, a `make` in the root directory should permit to compile the main sources, the plugins and the tests.